 This course allows students to explore the major events that occur inside a cell.
-This course covers principles of prokaryotic and eukaryotic cell genetics.
-Emphasis is placed on the molecular basis of heredity, chromosome structure, patterns of Mendelian and non-Mendelian inheritance, evolution, and biotechnological applications.
-Upon completion, students should be able to recognize and describe genetic phenomena and demonstrate knowledge of important genetic principles.
-This course has been approved to satisfy the Comprehensive Articulation Agreements for transferability as a pre-major and/or elective course requirement.
+The emphasis is on cellular organization, protein trafficking, secretory mechanisms, second messengers, and pathological conditions.
+Upon completion, students should be able to recognize and describe the inner workings of the cell at the molecular level.
+This course has been approved to satisfy the Comprehensive Articulation Agreements for transferability as a premajor and/or elective course requirement.